 c.
 If eight or more tickets are issued during a fiscal year (July 1 through June 30), the assigned permit will be revoked for one month.
 No parking is permitted on campus at any time, for any reason, if parking privileges are revoked.

 d.
-All tickets written for fraudulent/altered/unauthorized use of permit carry severe penalties that include, but are not limited to, a large fine, referral to the Office of Conduct Standards, and revocation of parking privileges.
-It is also possible that theft of service will be filed by University Police.
+All tickets written for fraudulent/altered/unauthorized use of permit carry severe penalties that include but are not limited to a large fine, referral to the Office of Conduct Standards, and revocation of parking privileges.
+It is also possible that theft of service will be filed by University Police and Public Safety.
 These matters are not taken lightly and are immediately addressed.

 e.
 Failure to follow the direction of Transportation Services personnel or blatant disregard of parking policies will result in immediate revocation of parking privileges.

 f.
 There are no refunds of money paid for a revoked permit.

 g.
 All revoked permits must be returned immediately to the Transportation Services Office.

 h.
 Additional tickets issued while under revocation, or subsequent to revocation within the same fiscal year, will result in an additional month added to the revocation period, an additional fine, and/or towing of the vehicle at the owner’s expense.

 i.
 Appeals for revocations will not be accepted.